Glioblastoma IDH wild-type (with dural enhancement)

-MICROSCOPIC DESCRIPTION: The sections show features of a densely cellular astrocytic tumour.
-The tumour cells show elongated, angulated and hyperchromatic nuclei.
+MICROSCOPIC DESCRIPTION: The sections show features of a densely cellular astrocytic tumor.
+The tumor cells show elongated, angulated and hyperchromatic nuclei.
 Scattered mitotic figures are identified.
 There are foci of endothelial cell hyperplasia.
 Occasional small areas of palisaded necrosis are present.

-The tumour cells are IDH-1 negative.
+The tumor cells are IDH-1 negative.
 The ki-67 proliferative index ranges from 2 to 15% and approximately up to 20% focally.

 FINAL DIAGNOSIS: Glioblastoma (WHO Grade IV).